Nato: China-Russia axis threatens Western power

 "Nato does not see China as the new enemy or an adversary," he added.

-"But ... they already have the second largest defence budget [in the world].
+"But ... they [the Chinese] already have the second largest defence budget [in the world].
 They are investing heavily in modern military capabilities, including missiles that can reach all Nato-allied countries," he noted.

 "We see them [Chinese forces] in the Arctic, in Africa.
 We see them investing in our critical infrastructure.
 And they are working more and more together with Russia.
 All of this has a security consequence for Nato allies," Stoltenberg said.

-His spoke amid talks on how to reshape Nato in the next 10 years.
+The former Norwegian prime minister spoke amid talks on how to reshape Nato in the next 10 years.

 The Western alliance was formed after World War 2 to contain the Soviet Union.

-It is still trying to contain Russia, with new Nato battalions and military drills in the Baltic region after Russia invaded Ukraine in 2014, and it is doing counter-terrorist operations, as in Afghanistan.
+It is still trying to contain Russia, with new Nato battalions and military drills in the Baltic region after Russia invaded Ukraine in 2014, and it is doing counter-terrorist operations, for instance, in Afghanistan.

-But Stoltenberg's remarks on China echoed shifting concerns in the US, Nato's principle force by far.
+But Stoltenberg's remarks on China echoed shifting concerns in the US, Nato's principle power by far.

+Europe used to be the geopolitical centre of the world in Cold War times.

-Even before the Russia-friendly US president Donald Trump had come to power, the US had said the world was entering a "Pacific century", by reference to the Pacific Ocean between America and the Asian superpower.
+But even before the Russia-friendly US president Donald Trump had entered the White House, the US had said it was embarking on a "Pacific century", by reference to the Pacific Ocean between America and Asia.

 For his part, Trump has reportedly decided to pull about 10,000 troops from Cold War-era German bases, underlining the point.